Morning Digest: Alaska's top-four primary and ranked-choice elections survive repeal attempt

 NY-Gov

-Rep. Richie Torres declined to rule out a bid against New York Gov. Kathy Hochul in the 2026 Democratic primary after NY1's Kevin Frey asked the Bronx congressman about his interest in a possible campaign.Â
+Rep. Ritchie Torres declined to rule out a bid against New York Gov. Kathy Hochul in the 2026 Democratic primary after NY1's Kevin Frey asked the Bronx congressman about his interest in a possible campaign.Â

 "I've made no final decision as to where my future lies, but I'm concerned about the crisis of governance we have in New York State and New York City," said Torres.
 "That doesn't sound like a no," responded Frey, to which the congressman said, "That's all you're going to get from me."